robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 Application develop should be able to decide which of the libraries should be linked.
 React Native would then depend on the built runtime library.
 Both static linking and dynamic linking should be supported.

+### Alternative runtimes

+By having an extracted runtime layer, on top of which we can add building blocks, we allow the possibility of having a third party (or internal) runtime that is tailored exactly for the needs of the developers.

+For example, one can create a specialized runtime that is tailored for desktop or consoles.
+For such devices, which usually have more memory, you can reduce number of computations by leveraging cache more, among other things.

 ### Per-Platform implementation

 Suggested approach still allows developers to have runtime level TurboModules use platform specific code